pinkpig777/web-crawler-with-line-notification-on-python/README.md

 simple program to automatically check whether the website had uploaded or not.

 ## Library or application I use
-Python
+* Python
-BeautifulSoup
+* BeautifulSoup
-Selenium
+* Selenium
-Sys
+* Sys
-Re
+* Re
-Requests
+* Requests
-Line Notification Bot
+* Line Notification Bot

 ## How to Use
-change the website to whatever books you want to read(need to be on uukanshu.com) and get your own line notification token, make sure the chrome driver is up to date.
+* Change the website to whatever books you want to read(need to be on uukanshu.com)
+* Get your own line notification token,
+* Make sure the chrome driver is up to date.